notPhani/ASTROPIXEL/README.md

 # AstroPixel_Spectra
-ASTROPIXEL- Dataset of 3500 galaxies with multi filtered images with respective spectra
+AstroPixel_Spctra- Dataset of 3500 galaxies with multi filtered images with respective spectra